rrsankar/fish-species-pred-heroku-demo/README.md

 A model is already trained and used currently for prediction -> "fish_classifier.pkl".

 The model was trained using "RandomForestClassifier" and obtained an accuracy score of 80 %.

+The model is loaded when the flask server goes up.